Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   next window.
 If the SCHC ACK is not received, it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.

-This OPTIONAL feature allows the implementation to select between:
+SCHC sender MUST implement both cases to ensure compatibility with all implementations.
+This feature allows the implementation to select between:

  * SCHC ACK after every window: Save battery life by preventing a device to transmit full payload if the network cannot be reached
  * Otherwise: Reduce downlink load on the network by reducing the number of downlinks